Can you Learn to Belly Dance at Home?

 I'm thinking that this is the wave of the future in belly dance instruction.
 Not that anything can replace face-to-face classes with a "real, live" teacher, but we know that mostly that just ain't possible right now.
 There are not as many courses available online as there are DVDs, but that is changing fast.
 I've found similar drawbacks to these courses as in my review of belly dance tutorials on YouTube —there's simply a lot of well-meaning, but misinformed belly dance teachers.
 The great thing is that doing an online course makes accessible to so many of us.

 We have formatted our programs with the whole course laid out for you and you simply have to follow our suggested schedule, as if you were going to a class at your local "Y" or dance studio.
 Here's our Introduction to Belly Dance course.
-(You can sign up on our Blog page if you want to be alerted when new courses and blog posts are ready.)
+(You can sign up on our main Blog page if you want to be alerted when new courses and blog posts are ready.)

 If you have any ideas you can share with your own experiences belly dancing at home, post a comment.